iotdetective/casecapture-osint-agency-edition/README.md

 * Relevant `method_log.json` entries
 * Screenshots with sensitive information removed

-Do not upload evidence packages or sensitive investigative information to a public GitHub issue.
+DO NOT upload evidence packages or sensitive investigative information to a public GitHub issue.

 ---